Indiana World War Memorial Plaza: American Legion Mall

 American Legion Mall covers the two northernmost blocks of the five-block civic center.
 The mall is bounded by Meridian Street (west), St. Clair Street (north), Pennsylvania Street (east), and North Street (south).
 Prior to its construction, the south block of the mall was home to the Indiana School for the Blind and Visually Impaired.

 The two auxiliary buildings on the plaza are used by the American Legion.
-Both buildings were constructed from Indiana limestone in neoclassical style, consistent with the Central Library to the north.
+Both buildings were constructed from Indiana limestone in neoclassical style, consistent with the Indianapolis Central Library to the north.
 Until 2014, the west building fronting Meridian Street served as the Indiana Veteran's Support Center.
 The larger east building fronting Pennsylvania Street serves as the Legion's national headquarters, housing mail services, archives, and other internal administrative functions of the Legion; the lobbying efforts of the Legion are based in its Washington, D.C. office.
 Its two wings are joined by a recessed central entrance.

 The Vietnam and Korean Wars Memorial (1996) consist of two semi-circular limestone and granite monuments divided proportionally to represent the number of casualties from each conflict.
 Both monuments are engraved with the names of Hoosiers killed in the Korean War and Vietnam War along with excerpts from letters home.
 The World War II Memorial (1998) is a single cylindrical limestone monument engraved with the names of Hoosier World War II casualties.
 A free-standing column lists operations and campaigns of the war.
 Both memorials were designed by architect Patrick Brunner.
 The Gold Star Families Memorial Monument, situated in the northeast quadrant of the mall, was dedicated on May 1, 2021.